Who am I and Why Do I Love to Help Others?

 Student Affairs/College Administration

 I have been a Student Affairs professional for the past 13 years.
-I am currently the Director of Student Activities and Leadership Programs at the University of Michigan-Flint.
+I am currently the Manager for Graduate Student Engagement at the University of Michigan.
 I have worked in multiple aspects of college administration including residence life, athletics, career services, academic success, judicial affairs, Fraternity and Sorority Life, graduate student services, advising organizations, and my favorite: leadership development.
 I have involved in the Knowledge Community and Commission leadership in NASPA and ACPA respectfully.
 I believe passionately in the value student affairs brings to a student’s experience.
 I will argue with anybody who dismisses student affairs as a support service or a secondary unit.
 Student Affairs is part of the formula to student success should be treated as such.

 16 Random Facts About Me You Should Know About Me